-Entities controlled by Felix J. Baker and Julian C. Baker beneficially own approximately 26.7% of our outstanding common stock as of May 5, 2014, which includes warrants to purchase approximately 7.6 million shares of XOMA's common stock at an exercise price of \$1.76 per share.
+Entities controlled by Felix J. Baker and Julian C. Baker beneficially own approximately 267% of our outstanding common stock as of August 5, 2014, which includes warrants to purchase approximately 7.6 million shares of XOMA's common stock at an exercise price of \$1.76 per share.
 On July 19, 2012, our Board of Directors elected Kelvin Neu, M.D., to serve on our Board of Directors.
 Dr. Neu is a Managing Director at Baker Bros.
 Advisors, LLC, an entity controlled by Felix J. Baker and Julian C. Baker.
 Accordingly, these entities may exert significant influence over us and any action requiring the approval of the holders of our stock, including the election of directors and approval of significant corporate transactions.
+In addition, on June 12, 2014 we entered into a registration rights agreement with entities affiliated with Felix J. Baker and Julian C. Baker, pursuant to which we subsequently filed a registration statement to register for resale the shares of our common stock (including shares issuable upon the exercise of warrants) held by these entities.
 Furthermore, conflicts of interest could arise in the future between us, on the one hand, and these entities, on the other hand, concerning potential competitive business activities, business opportunities, the issuance of additional securities and other matters.